DESIGNER: HELENE MAGNUSSON

-For the CCs you can use either Léttlopi or 2 strands of Plötulopi.
+For the CCs you can use both Léttlopi or 2 strands of Plötulopi.

 Other material: two-directions zipper of same length of front opening, 2 short zippers 18 cm/7.25” long for front pockets.
 Lining for pocket: 2 rectangles (or 2 pockets for a double pocket) about 18 cm/7.25” large and 22 cm/9” long in a light polyester mesh material (for example laundry bag).

 Notions: darning needle, markers, stitch holders or scrap yarn.
 Sewing machine.

 Techniques: knitting in the round, stranded knitting, intarsia knitting, sewn steek, crochet steek, yo short rows.
 Twisted ribbing, one-row buttonhole.

 The body is knitted in the round in St st from the bottom up.
 The back hem is worked longer with short rows and covers the lower back.
 At the armholes, the back is knitted higher, back and forth, to create a scooped neckline then sts are provisionally cast on for the shoulders and the yoke is knitted in the round in stranded knitting then the hood in the continuity of the yoke, first in the round, then back and forth.
 The top of the hood is worked with short rows and intarsia knitting.
 Sts are then picked up around the armholes and the sleeves are knitted from the top down.
 Elbow shaping with short rows adds a bit of fabric to prevent the formation of holes.
 The wrists have a thumbhole.
 The sweater is opened at the front with a sewn steek.
 Chest pockets are opened with a crochet steek.